Triads-Developer/Facebook_Dashboard/README.md

 These custom dashboards allow for tracking essential metrics, including engagement levels, sentiment, and other relevant data, which facilitates a more comprehensive analysis of the electoral data.

-About the Author
-This Github Readme file was created by <a href="https://insideartsci.wustl.edu/people/jessie-walker"> Jessie Walker </a> cutoff: 2021-09.
-Current date: 2023-02-16.